 export PowerShell command, you can export your existing On-Premises configuration and obtain the necessary .yml files.
 These files are used to import your desired configuration into Citrix Cloud.

-Export-CvadAcToFile -all $truecommand.
-This command exports policies, manually provisioned catalogs and delivery groups, applications, application folders, icons, zone mappings, tags, and other items.
-Note: For MCS and PVS machine catalogs and delivery groups, refer to the steps on Requisites for Importing Site Configuration using different Provisioning Methods section in this guide.
+Export-CvadAcToFilecommand.
+This command exports policies, manually provisioned catalogs, and delivery groups.
+It also exports applications, application folders, icons, zone mappings, tags, admin roles and scopes, and other items.
+Note: For MCS machine catalogs and delivery groups, refer to the steps on Requisites for Importing Site Configuration using different Provisioning Methods section in this guide.